Top Questions About Our Film Transfer Services

 Q. Why transfer my film at Play it Again?

-In addition to the DVD, you receive a Master digital backup tape.
-What is that insurance against?
+In addition to the DVD, you receive a Master digital backup tape at no additional charge.
 In case you put a scratch on a DVD, or break it, you don’t want to pay for the film processing all over again.
 The master digital backup tape allows you to reproduce the DVD for only a tiny fraction of the cost.
 What else?
 If at a later time, you decide to upgrade to Blue Ray, or if you decide to edit the video and need it on an external hard drive, the high-resolution video on the master digi5tal backup tape lets will give you much better results, than using the compressed video on the DVD.

 Q. How long will it take to transfer my film reels?